spinlabiitg/spinlabiitg.github.io/_pages/research.md

 *Keywords: psychology and cognitive sciences, vision and audition, data science and inferential statistics, AI*

 **Data analysis for human healthcare**\
-Do you recall doctor listening to body sounds using a stethoscope?
+Do you recall a doctor listening to body sounds using a stethoscope?
 The art of listening to body sounds is referred to as *auscultation* and dates back to the 1820s.
 Our goal is to further the information extraction from body sounds using signal processing and machine learning.
 The goal is to design remote, cost-effective, and scalable disease screening methodologies.
 In a recent work, we pursued analysis of respiratory sounds such as breathing, cough and speech collected during the pandemic from individuals with and without COVID-19 [Ref](http://eprints.iisc.ac.in/67641/1/coswara-2020-4811-4815.pdf), [Ref](https://www.sciencedirect.com/science/article/pii/S0885230821001157).\
 *Keywords: time-series analysis, signal processing, audio signal processing, machine learning and NNs, inferential statistics, full stack web development, biosciences*

 **Data analysis for climate sciences**\
 The cacophony of sounds in a forest draws contributions from many different species, natural phenomena such as wind, rain, and thunder, and man-made vehicles and machines.
-Building on this obervation, we intend to design ways to monitor forest's response to changing weather and climate conditions, allowing prediction of adversities.
+Building on this observation, we intend to design ways to monitor forest's response to changing weather and climate conditions, allowing prediction of adversities.
 This is a long-term effort involving testing of several hypothesis and solving multiple sub-problems.\
 *Keywords: wildlife sensor design and deployment, data analysis, signal processing and machine learning, ecological sciences, full stack web development*

 **Exploratory data analysis and visualization**\